bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/signal-processing-cheat-sheet.md

 ## Getting to Know the Mathematical Foundation of Signals and Systems

-The study of signals and systems establishes a mathematical formalism for analyzing, modeling, and simulating electrical systems in the time, frequency, and _s\_\_–_ or _z\_\_–\_domains.
+The study of signals and systems establishes a mathematical formalism for analyzing, modeling, and simulating electrical systems in the time, frequency, and _s\_\_-_ or _z\_\_-\_domains.
 Signals exist naturally and are also created by people.
 Some operate continuously (known as \_continuous-time signals_); others are active at specific instants of time (and are called _discrete-time signals_).

 Signals pass through systems to be modified or enhanced in some way.
 Systems that operate on signals are also categorized as continuous- or discrete-time.